 Forms of support of Forum MNE during the creation of local youth action plans

 In case you are interested to use long-standing expertise of Forum MNE in creating local youth action plans, in continuation you can find some basic principles according to which we work in this field.

-Preparation of local youth action plans represents the support to systemic solution of problems of young people in every city and recognition of this population as a resource which needs assistance and needs to be empowered to actively participate in society, independently, and with the support of the elderly.
+Preparation of local youth action plans represents the support to systemic solution of problems of young people in every society or community and recognition of this population as a resource which needs assistance and needs to be empowered to actively participate in society, independently, and with the support of the elderly.
 Systemic, organised and constant support to young people means quality future of the city, its further economic growth and creation of conditions for better life of the youth.
-Aiming at improvement of the position of young people in the society and solution of problems young people deal with in different fields, and in compliance with the National Youth Strategy, local government enacts local action plan for the period of five years most often.
+Aiming at improvement of the position of young people in the society and solution of problems young people deal with in different fields, and in compliance with the National Youth Strategy, local government enacts local action plan for the period of four or five years most often.